 Please Note – This guide below is geared towards someone who aims to run as much as possible at MDS.
 Very few run all of MDS and most walk considerably more than they think.
 For me, walking is a key element to a very successful training plan.
 The structure below still applies, the sessions would adjust accordingly.

 Runner A has run a marathon, runs to keep fit and has set the lifetime goal of Marathon des Sables.
 Priority is completion.

 Runner B has been running for years, eats marathons for breakfast, races ultra races regularly and is going to Marathon des Sables as a challenge, to test him or herself and plans to compete over complete.

 You don’t need to be a rocket scientist to work out that runner A and runner B need completely different training plans and strategies.
 Keeping in mind that A has less experience, more insecurities and a great deal of anxiety about the big target, I will talk through the possible planning cycle for A.

-Phase 2: June, July, Aug with B race objective (50k to 50m).
+Phase 2: June, July, Aug with B race objective (marathon to 50km).

 Phase 3: Sep, Oct, Nov with A race objective (multi-day race)

 Phase 4: Dec, Jan with B race objective and/ or specific warm weather training camp.